kumina/dovecot_exporter/README.md

 to scrape statistics from Dovecot and export them as Prometheus metrics.
 It extracts the metrics that are exposed by
-[Dovecot's stats module](https://wiki2.dovecot.org/Statistics) by connecting to UNIX socket `/var/run/dovecot/stats`.
+[Dovecot's stats module](https://wiki2.dovecot.org/Statistics) by connecting to UNIX socket `/var/run/dovecot/stats` and serves them as Prometheus metrics over TCP port 9166.

 The metrics provided by this exporter look like this: